-To create your writing assignments, you may use Microsoft Word, Google Docs, or another word-processing program that allows you to save your files as either Microsoft Word documents or PDFs (the only two accepted formats for submitting files for this class).
-As an IVCC student, you can access Microsoft 365 for free, including Microsoft Office applications, such as Word.
+To create your writing assignments, you may use Microsoft Word, Google Docs, or another word-processing program that allows you to save your files as Microsoft Word documents (the only accepted format for submitting files for this class).
+As an IVCC student, you can access Microsoft Word for free through Microsoft 365, as well as other Microsoft applications.
 For more information, visit the following link: Microsoft 365 Apps.

 4.2.
-Access to the Internet
+Access to the Internet and Brightspace

 To access your student e-mail and all of our class resources, including Brightspace, you will need to access the Internet.
-The following link provides a list of recommended browsers supported by Brightspace: Brightspace Browser Support.
+The following link provides additional information about Brightspace: Brightspace Information.
 For instructions to log into the IVCC guest Wi-Fi, see Campus Technology Information.